-♦ Custom Configuration List
+Custom Configuration List

-You can list the specific time servers that a particular server should contact.
+The Custom Configuration list lets you list the specific time servers that a server should contact.

-You can also specify that a server shouldn't listen for SAP information from other time sources and that it shouldn't advertise its presence using SAP.
+You can also specify that a server shouldn't acknowledge SAP information from other time sources, and that it shouldn't advertise its presence using SAP.